waldyrious/vscode-restclient/README.md

 > More details about `aadToken` (Azure Active Directory Token) can be found on [Wiki](https://github.com/Huachao/vscode-restclient/wiki/Azure-Active-Directory-Authentication-Samples)

 ## Customize Response Preview
-REST Client Extension adds the ability to control the font family, size and weight used in the response preview.
+REST Client adds the ability to control the font family, size and weight used in the response preview.

-By default, REST Client Extension only previews the full response in preview panel(_status line_, _headers_ and _body_).
+By default, REST Client only previews the full response in preview panel (_status line_, _headers_ and _body_).
 You can control which part should be previewed via the `rest-client.previewOption` setting:

 Option   | Description
 ---------|-----------------------------------------------------------------
 full     | Default.
-Full response is previewed headers  | Only the response headers(including _status line_) are previewed body     | Only the response body is previewed exchange | Preview the whole HTTP exchange(request and response)
+Full response is previewed headers  | Only the response headers (including _status line_) are previewed body     | Only the response body is previewed exchange | Preview the whole HTTP exchange (request and response)

 ## Settings
 * `rest-client.followredirect`: Follow HTTP 3xx responses as redirects.
 (Default is __true__)